 Family, friends, and the community are invited to come out to support the kidpreneurs and enjoy vendor exhibits (I promise you will be impressed, so don’t forget to bring CASH), workshops, entertainment, games, contests, awards, refreshments, and so much fun.

-When you do business with me in October 2018, five percent of my revenue will go to support Biz Kidz, and future leaders in America.
+When you do business with me a percentage of my profits will go to support Biz Kidz, and future leaders in America.

 **This is an annual event, so if you are reading this and it is after the time has passed, please reach out to my team and we will give you future dates for this event as we have them.